 Why do pastors wear special clothing for worship, like robes?
 The ministers are charged with one of the most awesome responsibilities on earth: to lead human beings in the public worship of the living God.
 For some churches, a business suite is preferred.
 Our ministers, following in the tradition of the Reformers, wear robes (just as a judge might wear a robe or another professional might wear the uniform of his or her vocation).
 The robes are not a sign of authority nor of holiness in and of themselves.
 They are a reminder to the ministers that they are handling holy things, doing the work of the King.
 The pastoral robe is also intended to take away fashion and showiness.
 Vestments, like robes and stoles, are simply one uniform of ministers of Word and Sacrament.
 Let those who lead in worship be humbled by the responsibility.
 Let them be under the “yoke” of that calling.
 “And no one takes this honor for himself, but only when called by God, just as Aaron was.”
 That is the idea.

 Trinity Chapel Charlotte marks time by the Church calendar.
-The “Lord’s Day” is the one-in-seven weekly remembrance of the resurrection as well as a regular “Sabbatical” from the other days of the week.
+The “Lord’s Day” is the one-in-seven weekly remembrance of the resurrection as well as the Christian Sabbath, distinguished from the other days of the week.
 We follow the seasons of the Church as these times have developed.
 The Church year follows the life and ministry of Jesus (Advent, Christmas, Epiphany, Lent [the time of the Lord’s time in the desert all the way to His Passion], Easter, and Ascension.
 Pentecost recalls the anointing of the Holy Spirit on the Church and inaugurates the longest season, the season of the spread of the Gospel, that is, the time of fulfilling the mission of God in the world.
 This is our time.

 You will notice that colors reflect the seasons and the observances.
 These are expressions of principles that we find established in the Bible.